patch for mod_usertrack to use of expires versus max-age

 Looking at how Google was setting cookies, they were setting the expires header versus max-age.
 We created a new patch to issue expires, and also setting the value for max-age to months, versus seconds.

 # the max-age value is set in months usertrack.cookie-max-age = 12

 The patch is attached, if you feel it acceptable, we'd love to have it integrated into the main source.

-#6 Updated by stbuehler over 3 years ago
+#6 Updated by stbuehler about 4 years ago

 - Status changed from New to Wontfix

 - Target version deleted (